-5.16.1 Install a flow restriction (such as an air filter or flow nozzle) in the test section of the test duct that will provide at least a 1000 Pa (4 in. of water) duct pressure difference between the upstream OPC sampling location and the downstream OPC sampling location when the duct is operated at a flow rate between 500 and 2000 cfm.

-5.16.2 Operate the test duct at a flow rate that yields a 1000 Pa \pm 10% (4.0 in. of water \pm 10%) pressure differential between the upstream and downstream OPC sample locations.
+- 5.16.1 Install a flow restriction (such as an air filter or flow nozzle) in the test section of the test duct that will provide at least a 1000 Pa (4 in. of water) duct pressure difference between the upstream OPC sampling location and the downstream OPC sampling location when the duct is operated at a flow rate between 500 and 2000 cfm. - 5.16.2 Operate the test duct at a flow rate that yields a 1000 Pa \pm 10% (4.0 in. of water \pm 10%) pressure differential between the upstream and downstream OPC sample locations.

+^{26.} If the correlation ratio falls outside of the required specification at the smaller particle sizes ($<1.0~\mu m$), suspect incomplete mixing at the upstream probe location; the aerosol injection tube may need to be realigned or additional mixing provided in the discretionary ductwork upstream of the upstream orifice.
+If the small particles are within required limits but the larger particles are not, suspect unequal sample line losses.
+For dual particle-counter systems, also suspect that one of the counters may be out of calibration.

+- © ASHRAE.
+Per international copyright law, additional reproduction, distribution, or transmission in either print or digital form is not permitted without ASHRAE's prior written permission. - 27.
+This is not a calibration but simply a calibration check of the particle counter. - 28.
+For example, after one half life.
+29. The neutralizing level may be checked using the reference filter test described in Section 5.16.1. - 30.
+Gage pressures are used to set the proper flow rate during dust feeder operation.
-5.16.3 Measure the sampled flow rate of the OPC when sampling upstream and when sampling downstream.
-If dual counters are used, measure the flow rate of each OPC.

-5.16.4 The particle counter's viewed sample flow rate must be the instrument's specified flow rate $\pm 5\%$.

-5.16.5 The difference between the upstream and down-stream viewed sample flow rates must not exceed 2%.

-Informative Note to Sections 5.16.4 and 5.16.5: Correct ive action, if needed, may be to route the exhaust of the particle counter back to the duct to equalize the differential pressure across the particle counter; using a mass flow controller downstream of the particle counter's sensor; or adding a controlled restriction in the exhaust line of the particle counter.

-5.17 Summary of Qualification Test Requirements.
-Qualification test criteria shall conform to Table 5-1.

-5.18 Apparatus Maintenance.
+- 5.16.3 Measure the sampled flow rate of the OPC when sampling upstream and when sampling downstream.
+If dual particle counters are used, measure the flow rate of each OPC. - 5.16.4 The sample flow rate of the particle counter's viewed sample flow rate must be the instrument's specified flow rate ±5%.
+Appendix B2.3.5 provides advice on corrective action if this precision is not achieved. - 5.16.5 The difference between the upstream and downstream viewed sample flow rates must not exceed 2%.
+Appendix B2.3.5 provides advice on corrective action if this precision is not achieved. - Informative Note to Section 5.16.4 and 5.16.5: Corrective action, if needed, may be to route the exhaust of the particle counter back to the duct to equalize the differential pressure across the particle counter; using a mass flow controller downstream of the particle counter's sensor; or adding a controlled restriction in the exhaust line of the particle counter. - 5.17 Summary of Qualification Test Requirements.
+Qualification test criteria shall conform to Table 5-1. - 5.18 Apparatus Maintenance.
 Maintenance items and schedules shall conform to Table 5-2.